CONTRIBUTIONS

 Phylogenetic restriction of plant invasion in drought-stressed environments

 Our curated biodiversity datasets have created baselines valuable for research focusing on changing biodiversity dynamics in the drought-stressed ecosystems of the southern Gulf Islands.
 Combining methods from pollinator research and phylogenetic community ecology, we tested the influence of environmental filtering over plant community phenology across gradients of landscape disturbance and soil moisture.
-Critical seasonal fluctuations in floral resources coincide with significant phylogenetic clustering in plant communities, with decreasing plant diversity observed under conditions of increasing drought stress.
+Critical seasonal fluctuations in floral resources coincided with significant phylogenetic clustering in plant communities, with decreasing plant diversity observed under conditions of increasing drought stress.
 Exotic plant species in the Asteraceae became increasingly pervasive across the landscape, occupying a late season temporal niche in drought-stressed environments.

 We acknowledge the legacy of the late Harvey Janszen, a naturalist whose contributions to the floristics of the southern Gulf Islands of British Columbia greatly benefitted this study.